steipete/steipete.com/_posts/2020-05-26-jailbreaking-for-ios-developers.md

 # Adding Repositories to Cydia

-Cydia is the oldest and most common alternative App Store for iOS.
-It used to also sell apps, but now focusses on simply being a UI for the apt-get package manager.
-Apps are found via repositories, the two most popular ones are however not preinstalled:
+[Cydia](https://cydia-app.com/) is the oldest and most common alternative App Store for iOS.
+It's automatically installed for most jailbreaks.
+It is a convenient UI for the apt-get packager that it comes with it.
+In the earlier days you could also buy apps through Cydia, nowadays most apps are sold via 3rd-party repositories.
+They offer free and paid apps (via PayPal or Credit Card) and can be easily added to Cydia.

 - [Packix](https://repo.packix.com/)
 - [Dynastic Repo](https://repo.dynastic.co/)
 - [Twickd](https://repo.twickd.com/)

-Both offer free and paid apps (via PayPal or Credit Card) and can be easily added to Cydia.

 Heads up: Cydia hosts many tweaks that are outdated and won't work on iOS 13 anymore.
 Better check [/r/jailbreak](https://www.reddit.com/r/jailbreak/) or [iDownloadBlog](https://www.idownloadblog.com/tag/jailbreak/) to find tweaks that work.